MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/botany/morphology.md

 Their shape varies, ranging from tuberous to cylindrical, and they typically have a height of 10-30 cm (3.9-11.8 inches).
 Rhizomes have a diameter of about 1-2 cm (0.4-0.8 inches), and their nodes are sporadically present, meaning they aren't as consistently spaced as the stem nodes.
 The internodes of the rhizomes can vary in length, typically measuring 1-5 cm (0.4-2 inches).
 They have a fleshy texture with a somewhat waxy surface and are often light to dark brown in color.

+The following table shows in detail the morphological characteristics of Acorus calamus stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous  |